130U/130U.github.io/website-maintenance/07-brand-system.md

 ## Type roles

-The two-family limit is permanent unless a full redesign is explicitly approved.
+The one-family limit is permanent unless a full redesign is explicitly approved.
+Shantell Sans is expressive enough to carry the full system without introducing another visual voice.

-- **Newsreader Roman** carries headings, biography, academic content, and long reading.
-It establishes rigor and editorial calm.
-- **Newsreader Italic** is the signature voice.
-Reserve it for the Theodore Ouyang wordmark; repeating it would weaken the signature.
+- **Body** uses neutral Bounce, Informality, and Spacing axes.
+Weight, size, and leading provide hierarchy while academic and long-form copy stays calm.
+- **Display** adds a small amount of Informality and a nearly imperceptible positive Bounce.
+Use it only for page and domain titles.
+- **Heading** uses less Informality than Display and no Bounce, keeping card titles personable but orderly.
-- **Shantell Sans** carries navigation, dates, locations, kickers, indices, and other short interface signals.
-It contributes human presence without turning formal content into handwriting.
+- **Interface** uses very low Informality and no Bounce.
+It carries navigation, dates, locations, kickers, indices, and short control labels.
+- **Brand** is upright, moderately informal, and visually anchored by weight.
+  Reserve it for the Theodore Ouyang wordmark and profile name.
+Do not replace it with synthetic italics.
 - Particle words use the platform geometric stack.
 Their job is clarity and spatial form, not editorial expression.

-The root tokens `--font-editorial`, `--font-signature`, and `--font-interface` are the canonical role boundary.
-Extend a role through its token instead of copying a font-family declaration into a new component.
+The root family and variation tokens are the canonical role boundary.
+Extend a role through its token instead of copying a font family or axis tuple into a new component.

 ## Motion signature